 The goal of the Migrant Education Program is to ensure that all migrant students reach challenging academic standards and graduate with a high school diploma (or complete a GED) that prepares them for responsible citizenship, further learning, and productive employment.

 The Government Performance and Results Act (GPRA) of 1993 was enacted by Congress to provide for the establishment of strategic planning and performance measurement in the Federal Government (made up of an annual performance plan and an annual performance report).

 In December 2010, the Office of Migrant Education initiated a collaborative process, in order to develop a focused set of new Migrant Education Program GPRAs that align closely with the program goal.
 The office consulted with the Data Quality Initiative, the Migrant Education Program Coordination Workgroup, the Interstate Migrant Education Council, and the National Association of State Directors of Migrant Education during this collaborative process, which concluded with four Migrant Education Program GPRAs in December 2012.

 The new Migrant Education Program (MEP) GPRAs for 2013 are:

 The percentage of MEP students that scored at or above proficient on their state’s annual Reading/Language Arts assessments in grades 3-8,

 The percentage of MEP students that scored at or above proficient on their state’s annual Mathematics assessments in grades 3-8,

 The percentage of MEP students who were enrolled in grades 7-12, and graduated or were promoted to the next grade level, and

-The percentage of MEP students who entered 11th grade that had received full credit for Algebra I or a higher Mathematics course.
+The percentage of MEP students who entered 11th grade that had received full credit for Algebra I.